 The Earth’s magnetic field is safe: Yes, it is a safe static magnetic field which people have lived in for millions of years.
 It is not the same as AC magnetic fields from AC electricity which has only recently become widespread since electrical power has been in use.

 What types of EMFs are there?
 “EMFs” usually refers to one or more of the following:

 (a) AC magnetic fields (Low Frequency, ELF/VLF) from building wiring, appliances, and power lines.
-These are not stopped by walls.
+These are described above and are not stopped by walls.

 (b) Radio Frequency (RF) electromagnetic fields, which are described on our page about RF fields.